The University of Akron

 Type: Addition & Renovation

-Services: Mechanical, electrical, plumbing, technology, and fire protection
+Services: Mechanical, electrical, plumbing, site civil, technology, and fire protection